 8th Grade – Kol Israel Arevim Zeh leh Zeh — Communal Responsibility

 The culmination of the service learning experience is the 8th grade ambassadorship.
-After exploring all the different grade-level projects and the Jewish values on which they are based, the 8th graders have the opportunity to choose the project that resonated the most with them and mentor younger students doing that work.
-Our goal is for students to adopt a lifelong ethic of social responsibility and civic engagement, to become true mensches always in pursuit of tikkun olam.
+After exploring the different grade-level projects and the Jewish values on which they are based, the 8th graders have the opportunity to return to a project that resonated the most with them and mentor younger students doing that work.